emok032/userAuthentication/README.md

 Exercising User Authentication Muscles w/ Notes:
 -	Back-end working
 -	Next, client-side authentication
--	This my 'practice'-plate for future projects!
+-	This my 'practice'-plate for future projects: Never realized how many applications benefit from general user authentication.
+Many social and non-social apps use authentication!
+So I'm taking it upon myself to master user authentication starting with MongoDB.
 -	It was actually nice learning this.
 One of my personal takeaways from this is that consistent commenting on old code helps to learn the material better.
 Not just commenting as I go.
 So, I've aggressively added notes on this one after reviewing various documentation and tutorials online.
 I can't take 100% credit for learning such things.
 I'm glad there are opportunities and resources to take advantage of from such community-minded people.
 So, my notes are info I've processed from the web and other community leaders.
 -	Helpful Tip: I'd recommend drawing diagrams while watching other tutorials.
 That always helps me on a conceptual level.